ShayMC/DDoS/README.txt

-Flood v1.0 (c) 2017 by Shay Cohen - Please do not use this program for illegal uses.
+Flood v1.0 (c) 2017 by ShayMC - Please do not use this program for illegal uses.

 Flood is a tool involves sending many SYN packets to a specific target.
 A Distributed Denial of Service (DDoS) attack is an attempt to make an online